 A Fingerprint Reader allows you to log on to Windows using a fingerprint that you have registered using DigitalPersona Personal software, instead of using a Windows password.

 To register one or more fingerprints:

-- 1. In Windows, click the DigitalPersona Personal icon in the notification area. - 2.
-Read the welcome text, and then click Next.
+- In Windows, click the DigitalPersona Personal icon in the notification area at the far right of the taskbar. - Read the welcome text, and then click Next.

 The Verify Your Identity window appears.